What Is Balance Disorder? The Connection Between Hearing and Balance

 Diagnosing Balance Disorders

-We’re all human — there really are times when we simply trip on our own feet and fall or feel dizzy and disoriented due to any number of factors.
-However, if these events recur, it’s always best to consult your doctor and diagnose any inner ear or hearing problem that’s causing a balance disorder.
+We’re all human.
+There really are times when we simply trip on our own feet.
+We fall or feel dizzy and disoriented due to any number of factors.
+However, if these events recur, it’s always best to consult your doctor and diagnose any inner ear or hearing problem.
+You may have a diagnosable balance disorder.

 Balance disorders are typically diagnosed through a Videonystagmography (VNG), along with an audiology test and MRI scan.
 A VNG examines a particular type of eye movement called nystagmus, which occurs due to the brain trying to determine the position of the body as it receives conflicting signals from the ears.
 The presence of nystagmus indicates the position in which you feel dizzy.
 However, it is always related to the position you are in, and not all dizzy spells are caused by it.